mqfazil/CalculatorGUI/README.md

-resembles calculator app in macOS built using scenebulder and javafx
+resembles calculator app in macOS built using scenebuilder and javafx